MobileFirst-Platform-Developer-Center/Digital-App-Builder/README.md

     4. Then, click **Show** to display the API key to copy and save it for later, or click **Download**.

     >**Note**: For security reasons, the API key is only available to be copied or downloaded at the time of creation.
 If the API key is lost, you must create a new API key.
 For more information on user API Key, refer to [https://cloud.ibm.com/docs/iam/userid_keys.html#userapikey](https://cloud.ibm.com/docs/iam/userid_keys.html#userapikey).

+# Shared Server Limitations

+The Shared Playground Server is a common server that is shared between many developers.
+This server should not be used for production apps.
+The data in this server can be deleted without notice.
+The server uptime is not guaranteed.

 # Known Issues